Curve Classes on Rationally Connected Varieties: Proof of the Main Theorem

-\end{lemma} \begin{remark} We note that $C$ can be highly singular in $X$, but let $C'$ be the normalization of $C$, embed it as $C' \to \mathbb{P}^3$ and then project a small deformation of the diagonal map $C'\to X \times \mathbb{P}^3$ to $X$--we can get a deformation of $C$ as a smooth sub--curve $C'\subset X$, then we can apply Lemma \ref{cancel} to get Lemma \ref{smoothing}.
+\end{lemma} \begin{remark} We note that $C$ can be highly singular in $X$.
+But let $C'$ be the normalization of $C$.
+One can first embed it as $C' \to \mathbb{P}^3$.
+Then project a small deformation of the diagonal map $C'\to X \times \mathbb{P}^3$ to $X$.
+One can get a deformation of $C$ as a smooth sub--curve $C'\subset X$.
+Then we can apply Lemma \ref{cancel} to get Lemma \ref{smoothing}.